Chronic Lymphocytic Leukemia (CLL): Stem Cell Transplant

 There are 2 kinds of stem cell transplants:

 Allogeneic transplant.
-This means the stem cells come from another person whose cell type is almost exactly like yours.
+This means the stem cells come from another person.
 This may be a brother or sister.

 Autologous transplant.
 This means the stem cells are collected from your own body and preserved.
 This is done before you get chemotherapy.